liya2017/ckb/rpc/README.md

 #### Fields

-`RemoteNode` is a JSON object with the following fields.
+`` is a JSON object with the following fields.

 *   `version`: `string` - The remote node version.